jalcock-training/azure-hybrid-landing-zone/docs/architecture/automation-and-ci-cd.md

 - The apply stage reconciles the environment back to the declared configuration

 This ensures infrastructure remains consistent and governed.
+- Drift detection also identifies unauthorised or accidental configuration changes, supporting security and compliance.

 ## 7. Extensibility